-- Follow the procedure for any client, as outlined in point 11 and apply the following good practices: - Invite your client to attend the next meeting with an impartial and trustworthy person. - Ask your client if he would be willing to have a colleague, such as a manager or compliance officer, in attendance at the next meeting as well. - If your client persists with the request, report the situation to your compliance department and follow the procedure established for such cases. - If you have an authorization from your client, communicate with their trusted contact person to discuss the situation, within the terms of the authorization (see page 12). - Document your client's file.
+- Follow the procedure for any client, as outlined in point 1 and apply the following good practices: - Invite your client to attend the next meeting with an impartial and trustworthy person. - Inform them that the Curateur public offers an assistance measure.
+This lets them receive help from an officially appointed assistant to help them make decisions and manage their property without relinquishing any of their rights. - Ask your client if he would be willing to have a colleague, such as a manager or compliance officer, in attendance at the next meeting as well. - If your client persists with the request, report the situation to your compliance department and follow the procedure established for such cases. - If you have an authorization from your client, communicate with their trusted contact person to discuss the situation, within the terms of the authorization (see page 12). - Document your client's file.